-Colleen oversees Animal Care operations and provides strategic leadership to the dedicated team of Animal Care professionals responsible for the care, health and welfare of the animals at the zoo, as well as the conservation species at the offsite Wildlife Conservation Centre and Archibald Biodiversity Centre.
+Colleen oversees Animal Care operations and provides strategic leadership to the dedicated team of Animal Care and Health professionals responsible for the care, health and welfare of the animals at the zoo, as well as the conservation species at the offsite Wildlife Conservation Centre and Archibald Biodiversity Centre.

 Her career has spanned almost 3 decades with respected expertise in caring for animals large and small from all geographic regions of the world at multiple accredited zoos across North America.
 A native Calgarian, Colleen has a Bachelor of Science degree from Thompson University and is proud to be part of the critical conservation work being done locally and globally by the zoo and Wilder Institute, together.